-- HeelFace Turn: Lacas whole arc.
+- HeelFace Turn: Lacas whole arc, from a violent Yandere to a kind and patient man.
 The contrast between him in act one (blaming everything on everyone else) and him in act three (blaming everything on himself, even the things he clearly isnt responsible for) is clear.

 - Hidden Heart of Gold: The old miller in the first act is sure Laca has one somewhere deep down, foreshadowing his Character Development.